- As culturally constructed rather than objective, and thereby does not describe any "facts."

 - In Milton's Paradise Lost, Raphael tells Adam that God would laugh at astronomers who try to understand the motions of His heavens, implying that the universe was too enormous for a mortal mind to fathom.

-- Early in the first book in The Dresden Files has Harry mentioning that Science as "the great religion of the 20th Century" has been treated as the source of all the answers and those answers don't include monsters or magic, which means people are left without a clue when they encounter the supernatural.
-One character (Butters) confrontation with this is something of a subplot in Dead Beat.
+- Early in the first book has Harry mentioning that Science as "the great religion of the 20th Century" has been treated as the source of all the answers and those answers don't include monsters or magic, which means people are left without a clue when they encounter the supernatural.
+One character's confrontation with this — Butters —is something of a subplot in Dead Beat.

 - That said the series actually treats science with a fair amount of respect.
 Harry is often shown using (abusing really) various laws of physics, usually mass and/or momentum, to assist his spells in order to enhance their effects or impact.
 And there was that thing with the dinosaur.
 Late in the series Butters combines his scientific mind and training with Bob's exhaustive knowledge and is able to develop several new and powerful applications of magic.